DeirdreHegarty/advanced_OOP/pre-examCS613_Compiled_Questions.md

 **2017_Q2**(a) Clearly state the common name for a design pattern you have
 		studied which would be suitable for the above requirements.

+The Strategy Pattern.

 **2017_Q2**(b) With respect to Object Oriented programming - what is meant by
 		the terms “call-back”, “push” and “pull”.
 Give brief code examples and explain.

+**call-back : ** CallBack Function is a function which passed into another function as an argument and is expected to execute after some kind of event.
+The purpose of the callback is to inform a class Sync/Async if some work in other class is done.
+This is very useful when working with Asynchronous tasks.
+Suppose we want to perform some routine tasks like perform some operation or display content after some clicking a button, or fetching data from internet.
+This is also used in event handling, as we get notified when a button clicked via callback function.

+**push : **
+**pull : **

 **2017_Q2**(c) Briefly explain what is meant by the “open/closed” principle.
 		Explain the principle with respect to your answer to the pattern you identified in part (a) of this question if possible.
 		(Alternatively – refer to any design pattern which you feel adheres to the principle).

+Open/Close principle = we should strive to write code that doesn’t have to be changed every time the requirements change.
+Software entities should be open to extension but closed to modification.

+* Open to Extension
+* But Closed for Modification
+* Via the strategy pattern, you encapsulate some specific strategies and select which one to use at runtime according to some criteria.
+So, by definition, using this pattern makes your code open to extension.

+When we say closed for modification, it means new changes should be implemented by the new code, rather than altering existing code.
+This reduces the possibility of breaking existing tried and tested code.

 **2017_Q2**(d) Give a step-by-step re-design of the above code sample, such
 		that the resulting code satisfies the above requirements.
 Clearly